-This school also recognises its duty to work with other agencies in protecting children from harm and in responding to concerns about possible abuse, including the Police, Children services, Child and Adolescent Mental Health Services, School Attendance Support Service, Inclusion Support Service and other agencies/services coming into school to support individual pupils/groups of pupils.
+This school also recognises its duty to work with other agencies in protecting children from harm and in responding to concerns about possible abuse, including the Police, Sandwell Children's TrustChildren services, Child and Adolescent Mental Health Services, Attendance & Prosecution ServiceSchool Attendance Support Service, Inclusion Support Service and other agencies/services coming into school to support individual pupils/groups of pupils.
 This includes providing a coordinated offer of early help and contributing to any statutory assessments.
 School ensures that all staff understand the early help process and recognise the factors that make children more at risk of poor outcomes including poverty, stigma and isolation which may be bought about by factors such family members in prison or homelessness.